ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/you-now.md

 In a few sentences, describe "The You That You Are Now".

 Always remember, respect, and accept that you are not a _finished product_.
-Instead, you are perpetually a _work in progress_.
+Instead, you are perpetually a _wonderful work in progress_.

 _DrR_.